gbeltrao/squidex-docs/02-architecture/03-schemas.md

 Each field has multiple states:

 1. **Locked**: The field cannot be updated or deleted.
-2. **Hidden**: The field will not be returned by the api and only visible in the management portal.
+2. **Hidden**: The field will not be returned by the api and only visible in the Management UI.
-3. **Disabled**: The field cannot be manipulated in the management portal.
-Do not use it together with the required operator.
+3. **Disabled**: The field cannot be manipulated in the Management UI.
+Do not use it together with the required operator, because you will not be able to create or update content items anymore.

 ## Field Types